Close

 Ready to kickstart your fitness journey but don’t know where to begin?
 I’ve got the perfect 9-step plan to get you started on the right foot!

-Here’s a short video on how to set up a walking routine in the free Earkick app and how to turn it into a running routine over time.
-It’s super simple and you can customize the reminders to suit your life-style.
+Here’s a short video on how to set up a walking routine in the free AI therapy app and how to turn it into a running routine over time.
+How does running improve physical and mental health?
+It can boost your mood and reduce stress.